plblum/jivs/README.md

 -	The UI may introduce its own validation rules too, either to compliment those from business logic or as an alternative to having business logic supply them.
 -	Provides "Condition" objects to define the validation rules.
   - Some of the supplied conditions are: Require, Regular Expression, Range, Compare Two Values, String Length, Not Null, All Match and Any Match.
 Use All and Any Match to build complex validation rules.
 [See a complete list.](http://jivs.peterblum.com/typedoc/enums/Conditions_Types.ConditionType.html)
   - Create your own validation rules by defining your own Condition objects.
-Conditions support asynchronous evaluate, as often the server has the info needed to validate. <a href="#conditions">Learn more.</a>
+Conditions support asynchronous evaluate, as often the server has the info needed to validate.
+[Learn more.](#conditions---the-validation-rules)

 -	Most validation rules come from business logic.
 The UI's inputs are often textboxes, where a string representing the native value is entered.
 So the UI is responsible for adding validation for when the parser fails.
 Jivs automatically injects the "Data Type Check" validation rule to handle this.
 -	Sometimes the UI must selectively enable a rule from business logic.
 It can wrap the validation rule in a "WhenCondition" to handle this.